open-telemetry/opentelemetry.io/content/en/docs/concepts/instrumenting.md

 Once you've configured the API and SDK, you'll then be free to create traces and metric events through the tracer and meter objects you obtained from the provider.
-You can also utilize a plugin or integration to create traces and metric events for you -- check out the [registry](/registry) or your language's repository for more information on these.
+Make use of Instrumentation Libraries for your dependencies -- check out the [registry](/registry) or your language's repository for more information on these.

 ### Export Data